brian371/JAX-RS-Apr-2017/README.md

   Skip.
 This uses the xjc compiler to generate classes from and XML schema.

   ## Lab 05.02
-  Continue in Lab02.01 project.
+  Continue in Lab02.01.
 Special setup is needed to shape the name of JSON properties using @XMLElement annotations.
 See:

   - [Stackoverflow question](http://stackoverflow.com/questions/19601370/jackson-unable-to-consider-xmlelement-while-serializing-to-json)